DavidKloster/EF6---EntityRepository/README.md

 ## What is EntityRepository ?

-EntityRepository enables you to use an generic implementation of the repository pattern without the need to create a new repository for each Entity.
+EntityRepository enables you to use an generic implementation of the repository pattern without the need to create a new repository for each entity.

 Discription following [...]

 ## Documentation